ablindview/hello-world/README.md

 # hello-world
-This is me learning about GitHub.
+This is ablindview learning about GitHub.